jonole/proto-proj/README.md

-# ABAX UK Prototype
+# Proto Proj
-This repo is for prototyping.
+This repo is a easy starter for prototyping.

 The project is a static web page for development of css-framework and html.